base-link/base/book/libraries.md

 ## `@tunebond/crow`

 This is for managing the UI and defining UI components.
+This includes DOM trees like React, WebGL graphics, game graphics like Pixi.js, and game physics.
+Ideally there are both 2d and 3d variants.

 ## `@tunebond/nest`